Zapratkyn/webserv/README.md

 > Select() again and compare the return value to the biggest listening socket int to determine if we need to handle stacked requests or get new ones
 > Handle stacked requests one by one, removing the sockets from the 2nd fd_set and the vector<int, t_request>

 NB : I'm still not quite sure about it because select() is used not on every operation but alternatively on in and out series of operations.
+But since select() browse through all the fd's and sets to 1 all of those which are available for in or out operation depending on the fd_set they are in, I suppose we could consider all the writers went through select() with this solution.